Cover Letter

 2. Follow The Company On Social Media & Interact Online

-Man interacts with a company on social media to get his foot in the door
+Man on phone interacts with a company on social media to get his foot in the door

 Bigstock

-The vast majority of employers offer you multiple ways to interact with them online—Facebook, LinkedIn, Twitter, Instagram, TikTok, and one or more company blogs.
-If you're targeting specific companies (Have you created your interview bucket list yet?), make sure you follow them via social media.
+The vast majority of employers offer you multiple ways to interact with them online—LinkedIn, Facebook, Twitter/X, Instagram, TikTok, and one or more company blogs.
+If you're targeting specific companies (Have you created your interview bucket list yet?), make sure you follow them on social media.

 Even more important, though, is to interact with them through that media.
-"Like" them on Facebook and comment on their posts.
+Follow them on TikTok or Instagram and comment on their posts and videos.
 Review their LinkedIn profile periodically and "like" their updates.
-Retweet their Twitter posts and share their blog posts.
+Share their blog posts.
 Give them the impression that you're interested in them as an employer.

 3. Arrange An Informational Interview Within Your Target Department